ncx-co/forestsamplr/README.md

 ## How to Contribute
 We welcome your contributions!
 This package is a work in progress, and expansion is welcome.
-Please take a look at the contribution guidelines [TBD].
+Please take a look at the [contribution guidelines](https://github.com/SilviaTerra/forest_sampling/wiki/Contribution-Guidelines).

 Wish-list areas include:
 * Data
 * Additional functions for workups
-* Changes for usability
+* Edits for easier function use

 ## How to Download from GitHub